netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 # Security Considerations

-   This section is modeled after the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.

    The "ietf-schedule" YANG module specified in this document defines schema for data that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} or RESTCONF {{?RFC8040}}.
 These protocols have to use